marielgh/marielgh.github.io/nyctaxi.md

 **Datetime features**

 From the pickup datetime, we can extract a lot of features such as the weekday (encoded in a number from 0, Monday, to 6, Sunday), the hour, the minute and the time difference since the first trip record of the dataset.
-We combine the hour and the minute to get an *hour of type float* feature.
+We combine the hour and the minute to get an decimal hour (*hourfloat*) feature.
 Since the hour (float) and the weekday are cyclical features we encode them in a special way using the sinus and cosinus functions.
 This helps the algorithm understand that Monday comes after Sunday for example.

 ```python